streamdal/ibm-sarama/README.STREAMDAL.md

 library remains backwards-compatible and does not present any "surprises" at runtime.

 <sub>NOTE: `IBM/sarama` is significantly more complex than other Go Kafka libraries,
-so the integration is a bit more invasive than other shims.</sub>
+due to this, integration is a bit more invasive than other shims.</sub>

 The following changes have been made to the original library: